cwcowell/instakarma/README.md

 ### Prerequisites

-* Python 3.13 -- instakarma was tested on Python 3.13 but might work on earlier versions
+* Make sure Python 3.13 is installed (it might work on earlier versions, but was only tested on 3.13)
-* `pip install -r requirements.txt` -- to install 2 Python libraries that are dependencies:
+* `pip install -r requirements.txt` -- to install 2 Python libraries
    * `PyYAML` -- for parsing the YAML file that holds user-facing strings
    * `slack_bolt` -- the Slack SDK
 * A free [Slack API sandbox](https://api.slack.com/docs/developer-sandbox) -- for testing
 * A Slack app configured as described in the section above -- for testing

+### FAQ

+* I launched the bot with `./instakarma-bot`, so why does nothing happen when I type `foo++` in a Slack channel? _Check `logs/instakarma.log` for errors.
+If there are no errors, did you invite the instakarma to the channel or DM you typed `foo++` in?
+If not, invite it by mentioning `@instakarma` in that channel or DM._
+* Is this spyware? _The `instakarma-bot` program uses regexes to look for certain phrases (like `++`) in text typed by users, but it doesn't store or forward any of the text it sees.
+It isn't spyware._
+* Where does instakarma work? _Public channels, private channels, and multiple-person DMs.
+It doesn't work in 1-to-1 DMs._

 ### Contributors

-* Chris Cowell - `christopher.cowell@instabase.com` or `christopher.w.cowell@gmail.com`
+Chris Cowell - `christopher.cowell@instabase.com` or `christopher.w.cowell@gmail.com`

 ### License

-Copyright © 2024 Christopher Cowell
+Copyright © 2024 Christopher W. Cowell <br/>
 All rights reserved.